hipe/tmx/autonomous_component_system/doc/issues/022-axiomatic-operations.md

 (where N is 4).

-a bit like a "RISC" architecture (1990's!), from these axiomatic operations we define other, highter level operations (namely, the performers that make up the bulk of this library).
+a bit like a "RISC" architecture (1990's!), from these axiomatic operations we define other, higher-level operations (namely, the performers that make up the bulk of this library).